 Refusing to wait for the outcome of those compliance proceedings, the U.S. requested authorisation from the WTO to apply countermeasures on the EU, commensurate with its estimate of the effects of the EU subsidies (USD 10 billion per year).
 In October 2019, the WTO – refusing to take into consideration the deliberations of the ongoing compliance panel – authorised the U.S. to impose tariffs on USD 7.5 billion worth of EU products, on an annual basis.
 As a result, on 18 October 2019 – despite the ongoing compliance proceedings, U.S. airlines overwhelmingly imploring the U.S. administration not to do so, and the EU offering to settle this case – the U.S. imposed 10% tariffs on aircraft from the EU, as well as 25% tariffs on a range of other products from the EU.

 In the meantime, the WTO compliance panel issued its report on 2 December 2019.
 It found that, because the A380 no longer is being marketed, the loans provided for its development no longer cause Boeing to lose sales.
 Consequently, the USD 7.5 billion in tariffs the U.S. was authorised to impose in October should immediately be reduced by the value of lost sales no longer found to exist.
 The panel also found that the amendments made to the A350 loan agreements are not sufficient to fully align the loans with market conditions.
-Airbus does not agree with the legal and factual findings that are the basis for the panel’s conclusion and therefore appealed the decision.
+The EU does not agree with the legal and factual findings that are the basis for the panel’s conclusion and therefore appealed the decision.
 Unfortunately, as the US is blocking appointment of judges at the WTO, that appeal is now stuck and cannot proceed.
 As such, the EU cannot obtain the confirmation from the WTO that it has taken appropriate measures to comply with the WTO recommendation.

 The December 2019 report of the WTO compliance panel that found the amendments made to the A350 loan agreements were not sufficient to fully align the loans with market conditions, could be appealed by the EU or the U.S. However, as USTR is blocking the appointment of WTO Appellate Body judges, the appeal may not be heard until USTR agrees to unblock the situation.

-In parallel, the WTO authorisation to the EU to impose tariffs on imports of U.S. products, including Boeing aircraft, is expected in the spring of 2020.
+In parallel, the WTO authorisation to the EU to impose tariffs on imports of U.S. products, including Boeing aircraft, is expected in the fall of 2020.